Alaska Rural Energy Technical Assistance Project

 Eligible applicants are tribes, Alaska Native Villages, and regional Alaska Native Corporations, intertribal organizations, and tribal energy development organizations in rural areas of Alaska.

-Complete the online technical assistance request form at the bottom of the program website.
+A link to the application process is available at the bottom of the program website.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.